FreeLeh/docs/freedb/protocols.md

 2. Client deletes Row A from the store.
 3. Client Insert Row B to the store, which will reuse the same `_rid` as A i.e. B's `_rid` will be equal to `2`.

-We did not expose this field by default because if the client didn't aware of this behavior it can cause various bugs because of the invalid/dangling IDs.
+We did not expose this field by default because if the client is not aware of this behavior it can cause various bugs because of the invalid/dangling IDs.

 ### Operations